nathanhleung/fallback/README.md

 # fallback()

+Write web apps in Solidity.

-A Solidity web framework / a proof-of-concept of HTTP over Ethereum.
+**fallback()** is a Solidity web framework / a proof-of-concept implementation of HTTP over Ethereum.

 ## Getting Started

-To create a new web app, extend the `WebApp` contract.
+To create a new Solidity web app, extend the `WebApp` contract.

 ```solidity
 contract MyApp is WebApp {